Kludex/mangum/README.md

 - `enable_lifespan` : bool (default=True)

     Specify whether or not to enable lifespan support.
+The adapter will automatically determine if lifespan is supported by the framework unless explicitly disabled.

+- `log_level` : str (default="info")

 - `api_gateway_base_path` : str (default=None)